Posted by Kate , Sep 18, 2017

 Step 1.
 Choose the "iOS System Recovery" Mode

 To start with, download the software and run it on your computer.
-Then open the "iOS System Recovery" tab on the main interface of the software.
+Then open the "Repair" tab on the main interface of the software.
 After that, connect your iPad to computer with an USB cable and just click the "Start" button.

 Step 2.
 Download the Latest Firmware